 \section{Introduction}

 Spatial regression models \citep[cf.][]{diggle1998model,cressie2015statistics} have been widely used to study the relationships between covariates and a response variable associated with spatial locations.
-Identifying significant covariates is an important question with applications across disciplines such as climate science, ecology, and epidemiology.
+Statistical inference in spatial regression analysis is an important problem with applications across disciplines such as climate science, ecology, and epidemiology.
 Although parametric approaches are commonly used, they are not robust to model misspecification.
-In this manuscript, we propose robust Monte Carlo testing procedures for spatial regression that allow both model estimation and hypothesis testing to be conducted in a fully nonparametric manner.
+In this manuscript, we propose a robust Monte Carlo testing framework for spatial regression that allows both model estimation and hypothesis testing to be conducted in a fully nonparametric manner.

 Parametric methods rely on several model assumptions.
-Typically, the mean function is assumed to be linear, and the spatial correlation is modelled using a stationary Gaussian process (GP) \citep{Banerjee2014, cressie2015statistics}, which imposes assumptions on the distribution and autocorrelation.
-By maximising the likelihood function, one can estimate the model parameters and derive test statistics \citep{cressie2015statistics}.
-However, if any of the model assumptions are misspecified, parametric testing approaches can lead to incorrect conclusions.
-We indeed also observed the liberality of the parametric tests in our study.
-Furthermore, when it is difficult to derive the theoretical distribution of the test statistics, the classical approach can be limited.
+Typically, the mean function is assumed to be linear, and the spatial correlation is modeled using a stationary Gaussian process (GP) \citep{Banerjee2014, cressie2015statistics}, which imposes assumptions on the distribution and autocorrelation.
+By maximizing the likelihood function, one can estimate the model parameters and derive test statistics \citep{cressie2015statistics}.
+However, such model assumptions are difficult to verify in practice.
+If any of these assumptions are misspecified, parametric testing approaches can exhibit inflated type I error rates and lead to incorrect conclusions.
+In our studies, parametric methods exhibited empirical type I error rates between 0.1 and 0.2 under a nominal significance level of 0.05, and remained liberal even when they were correctly specified in finite-sample settings.
+In contrast, our method consistently maintained the nominal significance level.
+In addition, when the theoretical distribution of the test statistic is difficult to derive, classical parametric approaches can be limited.